Microscopic dynamics and Bose-Einstein condensation in liquid helium: Results and discussion

-We now add the main proposal: BEC in liquid $^4$He corresponds to a large number of transits occupying the state with the finite momentum $p_t$ and energy $E_t$ in Eq. \eqref{moment}.
-The BEC at finite energy (BECFE) takes place on the sphere with radius $p_t=mc$ in momentum space.
-The net momentum of all transits is zero because transits move in different directions (see Figure 1c).
-Similarly to the Fermi sphere where $k_F\propto\frac{1}{a}$, the wavevector corresponding to $p_t=mc$ is $k_t=\frac{mc}{\hbar}=\frac{ma\omega}{\hbar}\approx\frac{1}{a}$, where we used the uncertainty relation $ma^2\omega\sim\hbar$ as before.
-The accumulation of transit bosons in the state \eqref{moment} can therefore be thought of as the emergence of the {\it Bose-liquid sphere} with radius related to interatomic spacing.
-This sphere exists in Bose liquids with high-energy mobile transits but not in Bose gases which condense at the point $p=0$ at the centre of the sphere.
-The transit states are on the sphere itself rather than in the ball inside the sphere as in the case of Fermi particles.
+The accumulation of transit boson atoms in the state close to \eqref{moment} can therefore be thought of as the emergence of a {\it Bose-liquid sphere} with radius related to interatomic spacing.
+This sphere exists in Bose liquids with high-energy mobile transits but not in Bose gases where atoms condense at the centre of the sphere with $p=0$.
+The transit states are within the sphere width rather than in the ball inside the sphere as is the case for Fermi particles.

-At $T_\lambda=2.17$ K, the de Broglie wavelength $\lambda_{\rm dB}=\left(\frac{2\pi\hbar^2}{mk_{\rm B}T}\right)^{1/2}$ is about 6 \AA, corresponding to the left side of the second peak of the pair distribution function of around 6.7 \AA~\cite{ceperley}.
-Hence the wavefunctions of the neighbouring transits overlap, sustaining a macroscopic wavefunction of transits, $\Psi_T$.
-This overlap is similar to what takes place in gases where BEC at $p=0$ corresponds to the proximity of $\lambda_{\rm dB}$ and inter-particle separation.
+The de Broglie wavelength of transits, $\lambda_{\rm dB}=\frac{h}{p_t}$, is above 4 \AA, implying that the transit wavefunctions overlap, sustaining a macroscopic wavefunction $\Psi_T$ which can be Bose-symmetrised.

+The BEC at a finite momentum was discussed in general terms \cite{pinesnoz}, developed for the case of finite momentum and zero energy \cite{yukalov} and applied to bosons in optical lattices and thin films \cite{finite1,finite2}.

 We note that this picture does not depend on whether the transit wavefunction $\psi$ is approximated by the plane wave or not.
 The predictions discussed below concern the transit energy $E_t\propto p_t^2$ in Eq. \eqref{moment} which depends on $p_t=|{\bf p}_t|$ only and is the same if ${\bf p}_t$ changes direction during the transit process.

-We also note that the BEC at a finite momentum was discussed in general terms \cite{pinesnoz}, developed for the case of finite absolute momentum and zero energy \cite{yukalov} and applied to bosons in optical lattices and thin films \cite{finite1,finite2}.
+We also note that it is the translational motion of transits that enables their accumulation in the state with a certain momentum; the motion of the rest of the atoms is oscillatory inside the cages where momentum is oscillating and is not constant during any time duration.